tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

 Analysing the backtest results
 ------------------------------

-The backtest results can be analysed in various way.
-Some of the analyses goals are
+The backtesting results can be analysed in various ways.
+Some of the analysis goals are:

 - To see if the strategy is profitable